riverbed/steelscript-appfwk/docs/tutorial.rst

-the operation suffers from two flaws: firstly, the criteria fields would be cluttered with hostname, port, username, password and module fields, all of which would not change between running reports against the same device; Secondly, it would be very costly to reconnect to the device everytime the report is run.
+the operation suffers from two flaws: firstly, the criteria fields would be cluttered with hostname, port, username, password and module fields, all of which would not change between running reports against the same device; Secondly, it would be very costly to reconnect to the device every time the report is run.
 Configuring a device separately from running reports can reduce the amount information to deal with when filling criteria.
 It can also cache the device connection and thus reduce network latency for future reporting runs.